 Diarrhea and other intestinal changes are relatively common in pregnancy.
-In most cases, these happen due to changes in hormone levels, new food intolerances, or excess stress, and so they don’t usually signal something serious.
+In most cases, these happen due to changes in hormone levels, new food intolerances, or excess stress.
+Therefore, diarrhea is not usually a sign of anything serious.

 Main causes of diarrhea during pregnancy

-Diarrhea can have several causes, from food poisoning to intestinal worms.
-However, it is more common for diarrhea to be caused by simple conditions like:
+Diarrhea can generally occur for several reasons, from food poisoning to intestinal worms.
+However, it is more common for diarrhea during pregnancy to be caused by simple conditions like:

 1. Hormonal changes